thatGuy17/php-webscrapper/README.md

 ```
   <?php
     ...
-    // returns an array of the pages images, links, videos, iframes, scripts and title
+    // returns an array of the pages images, links, videos, iframes, scripts and title for each domXPath provied
     $elements = $analyzer->scrapPage();
     ...
   ?>